-This insight changes how we think about our communications tasks.
+This insight changes how we think about our communications task.
 We can ask different questions.
 Instead of ‘how can we solve the challenges of a HR director?’, we can ask ‘how can I build consensus across a buying group?’
 Or better still, ‘what will help my audience build status in their group?’

 This difference is subtle, perhaps, but important.
 We are not trying to solve a series of individual problems for individual buyers.
 Instead, we are trying to create an environment in which consensus is easier.

 I’ll give an example.
-It’s one of my favorite B2B marketing cases: how the likes of Eloqua and Marketo so successfully built demand for marketing automation software over the last ten years.
-What they did so well is to convince everybody that automation was the future of marketing.
-Even when many organizations’ marketing functions and processes were not well placed to be automated.
+It’s one of my favourite B2B marketing cases: how the likes of Eloqua and Marketo so successfully built demand for marketing automation software over the last ten years.
+What they did so well is convince everybody that automation was the future of marketing.
+Even when many organisations’ marketing functions and processes were not well placed to be automated.
 The result was a lot of expensive email sending platforms, which in B2B at least are only now, slowly, starting to be used well by the companies that bought them.

 They did this by investing heavily in concepts like ‘modern marketing’ and the digital ‘buyer journey’.
 They appropriated the metaphor of progress – we must not be left behind – at a time when marketers were looking for ways to make careers for themselves and under pressure to show they were on the digital transformation train.

 This is the B2B equivalent of what Kevin Simler calls ‘cultural imprinting’.
 The idea that what we buy says something about us.
 Simler argues that advertising can manipulate this idea, and often works by strengthening associations between brands and certain ‘cultural signals’.
-This only works for some categories: those where other people will notice you using a brand and may make judgments about you as a result.
+This only works for some categories: those where other people will notice you using a brand and may make judgements about you as a result.
 I struggle to imagine an environment in which this kind of judgementalism is more likely to happen than with the decisions people make at work.

 So next time you’re thinking about how to influence a group B2B decision, try putting aside the personas and thinking about the whole group.
 Consider messages and motifs that will make your audience look good to their audience.
 Consider the optics.